Webschool-io/Curso-de-conversacao-para-programadores/README.md

 ## Início

-> As aulas iniciarão em 31 de Outubro de 2016.
+> As aulas iniciarão em Dezembro de 2016.

 ## Temas